 3. Reduces Demand on Ground Water

-Sources of ground water are increasingly being strained in many areas throughout the world.
+Sources of groundwater are increasingly being strained in many areas throughout the world.
 Digging deeper wells is not only expensive but can cause environmental damage such as collapsing the soil where the water used to be.
 It only makes sense to use sources of rainwater whenever possible.
-Harvested rainwater can be stored and then used during times of drought and when the ground water supplies have been depleted.
+Harvested rainwater can be stored and then used during times of drought and when the groundwater supplies have been depleted.

 4. Can Be Used for Non-drinking Purposes

 The majority of the water we need is used for non-drinking.
-Everything from washing clothes and dishes to bathing and flushing toilets require large amounts of water.
+Everything from washing clothes and dishes to bathing and flushing toilets requires large amounts of water.
 Rainwater can be used for all of these things.
 Rainwater is soft and can lessen the need for detergents when washing clothes and dishes.
 Rainwater can also be used for washing vehicles, bathing pets, and nearly all cleaning that uses water.

 5. Can Improve Plant Growth

 Rainwater harvesting can also be used to improve plants and gardens.
 Using harvested water can flush the salt buildup from plants and soil.
 Harvested rainwater is generally free from several types of pollutants and man-made contaminants.
 Rain is also free from chlorination.
-Using water that is this clean and healthy for plants and trees can save money on overall property maintenance and landscaping needs.
+Using water that is clean and healthy for plants and trees can save money on overall property maintenance and landscaping needs.